 5. Keep Wellcome informed during the investigation process.
 Investigations should conclude within one year of receiving the allegation.

-6. Contact Wellcome’s Director of Grants again when the investigation has been completed and any final appeal has been heard, and provide us with the final investigation report.
+6. Contact Wellcome’s Director of Research Funding again when the investigation has been completed and any final appeal has been heard, and provide us with the final investigation report.
 This should confirm:

 - if the allegation was upheld